HIV and Opportunistic Infections, Coinfections, and Conditions

 A person’s risk of kidney disease increases as they get older.
 The longer a person has diabetes, high blood pressure, or heart disease, the greater their risk of kidney disease.

-Anyone can get kidney disease, but the risk is greatest for African Americans, Hispanics, and American Indians, mainly because of the high rates of high blood pressure and diabetes among these population groups.
+African Americans, Hispanics, and American Indians are at high risk for developing kidney failure.
+This risk is mainly due to the high rates of high blood pressure and diabetes among these population groups.

 Are people with HIV at risk for kidney disease?